torquebox/jruby9-maven-plugins/jruby9-jar-maven-plugin/README.md

 	      </execution>
 	    </executions>

-now the plugin does also pack those gem declared inside the plugin sections
+now the plugin does also pack the gems/jars declared inside the plugin sections

         <dependencies>
           <dependency>